TengXu94/simulation-and-optimization/group_5_project/README.md

 - SimulationParameters, all parameters used and stored when performing bootstraping and variance-reduction techniques are stored here.
 - distributions, all functions that are related to distributions are stored here.
 - boostrap, helpful functions used in the Boostrap task.
+- plot_functions, all plotting functions are stored here.

 # Plots